...

 “The surface roughness is closely associated with the surface finish treatments.
 Every surface finish technique aims to reduce the roughness value at the required level.”

 The measurement of surface roughness is an essential step in the quality control of every manufacturing project.
-The reason is that surface finish is measured in the roughness value value of the surface (Ra, typically in a micrometer.
+The reason is that the machining surface finish is measured in the roughness value of the surface (Ra, typically in a micrometer.
 This value gives the idea about surface irregularities and defects.

 The roughness level impacts the functionality, durability, and appearance of parts & products.
 Therefore, we will discuss different surface roughness parameters, measuring methods, roughness grade numbers, roughness variables, and much more.